avan3/obsidian/Resume notes/Angular Interview Questions.md

 		- `@Optional` marks dependency as optional
 			- If the dependency is not found, then it returns `null` instead of throwing an error
 - **Directives in Angular**
-	- Angular directives helps us to manipulate the DOM - You can change the appearance, behaviour, or layout of a DOM element using directives
+	- Angular directives are classes helps us to manipulate the DOM - You can change the appearance, behaviour, or layout of a DOM element using directives
 	- Component Directives
 		- Components are directives with templates
 	- Structural Directives